awrreny/automata-terrain-generator/README.md

 ## How To Use

-Run with `python src/entry.py`, or `python -m src.entry` from the project root.
+Run with `python src/entry.py` from the project root.

 -   `Space` to regenerate the terrain instantly.
 -   `L` to regenerate terrain and watch each cellular automata pass, animated step-by-step in the terminal.